jacobstr/dumpling/README.md

 Dumpling
 --------
 A small utility for generating variable dumps.
-PHP's built-in print_r goes' haywire when using complex object graphs.
+PHP's built-in print_r goes haywire when using complex object graphs.
 It also outputs directly to stdout by default.